northeastern-rc/rc-public-documentation/docs/source/software/r.md

 ## Using R on Open onDemand

-The Open onDemand app offers several different versions of R accessed through an interactive session with Rstudio server in a [Rocker Container](https://rocker-project.org/images/versioned/rstudio).
+The Open onDemand application offers several different versions of R accessed through an interactive session with Rstudio server in a [Rocker Container](https://rocker-project.org/images/versioned/rstudio).
 Each version of R is available as a different *flavor* whereby different packages are pre-installed.
-We host three flavors whose package lists build off one another in the following order: Rstudio < Tidyverse < Geospatial.
+We host three flavors whose package-lists build off of one another in the following order: Rstudio < Tidyverse < Geospatial.

 In addition to different R packages you will find additional package requirements (e.g, compilers) also present in the three flavors in increasing order.

 :::{important}

-If you have tried to install a package in the Rstudio or Tidyverse flavors and recieve an error message suggesting a necessary compiler is missing (e.g., glibc, CMAKE, zlib) or other "compilation failed" message.
-Please try and install the package again in the Geospatial flavor.
+If you have tried to install a package in the *Rstudio* or *Tidyverse* flavors and recieve an error message saying a necessary compiler is missing (e.g., glibc, CMAKE, zlib) or other "compilation failed" message.
+Please try to install the package again in the *Geospatial* flavor.
 If this still returns an error reach out to rchelp@northeastern.edu

 :::

-## Creating a Packrat Environment (for R)
+## Creating a Packrat Environment

 If you work with R packages, using a [Packrat environment](https://rstudio.github.io/packrat/) can be a helpful way to access packages across different sessions in the Open onDemand app, between the Open onDemand app and the command line, or between the different R flavors.
 Use the procedure below to create a Packrat environment on Discovery.